kyma-project/btp-manager/module-chart/README.md

 ## Overrides
-During rendering by helm a kubernetes resources files, following [values overrides](https://github.com/kyma-project/btp-manager/blob/main/module-chart/overrides.yaml) are appiled.
+While rendering Kubernetes resource files by Helm, the following [values overrides](https://github.com/kyma-project/btp-manager/blob/main/module-chart/overrides.yaml) are applied.

 ## Publish a new version of the chart
 1. Download the original chart from the Helm repository.